Related Pages:

 Yes, medical marijuana is legal in Colorado.
 In November 2000, the state's voters approved Amendment 20, codified in Article XVIII, Section 14 of the Colorado Constitution.
-This law legalized medical marijuana in the state for persons suffering from cetain severe medical conditions.
-The Marijuana Enforcement Division under the Colorado Department of Revenue (DOR) is responsible for regulating the state's medical marijuana program.
+This law legalized medical marijuana in the state for persons suffering from certain severe medical conditions.
+The Marijuana Enforcement Division under the Colorado Department of Revenue (DOR) regulates the state's medical marijuana program.

 A qualified healthcare provider must recommend marijuana treatment for a person before they can legally obtain marijuana products for medical use in Colorado.
-According to Article XVIII, Section 14 of the Colorado Constitution, registered medical marijuana patients and caregivers in the state can legally purchase marijuana products from licensed dispensaries.
-The qualifying medical conditions for cannabis treatment in Colorado include:
+According to Article XVIII, Section 14 of the Colorado Constitution, registered medical marijuana patients and caregivers can legally purchase marijuana products from licensed dispensaries.
+The qualifying medical conditions for cannabis treatment in 2024 in Colorado include:

 Marijuana registry card applicants in Colorado are required to pay a non-refundable $29.5 processing fee to the Colorado Department of Public Health and Environment (CDPHE).
 The CDPHE accepts credit card, debit card, and electronic check payments from online marijuana registry card applicants.
 Mail applicants are required to pay their processing fees with checks and money orders made out to the CDPHE.
 Registered medical marijuana patients in Colorado must renew their marijuana registry cards annually.
 Persons renewing their registry cards are required to pay a $29.5 processing fee (non-refundable).
 A marijuana registry card applicant may qualify for a fee waiver if their household income is 185% of the federal poverty level or less.
 The Colorado Department of Public Health and Environment (CDPHE) does not require medical marijuana caregivers to pay fees before obtaining caregiver identification cards.